SalesforceCommerceCloud/sfcc-ci/README.md

     user:create [options]                                           Create a new user
     user:update [options]                                           Update a user
     user:delete [options]                                           Delete a user
-    slas:tenant:add [options]                                       Adds a SLAS tenant to a given organization or updates an existing one slas:tenant:get [options]                                       Gets a SLAS tenant from a given organization slas:tenant:delete [options]                                    Deletes a SLAS tenant from a given organization slas:client:add [options]                                       Adds a SLAS client to a given tenant or updates an existing one slas:client:get [options]                                       Gets a SLAS client from a given tenant slas:client:list [options]                                      Lists all SLAS clients that belong to a given tenant slas:client:delete [options]                                    Deletes a SLAS client from a given tenant
+    slas:tenant:add [options]                                       Add or update SLAS a tenant. slas:tenant:get [options]                                       Get a SLAS tenant.
+    slas:client:add [options]                                       Add or update a SLAS client for a tenant slas:client:get [options]                                       Get a SLAS client for a tenant. slas:client:list [options]                                      List SLAS clients for a tenant. slas:client:delete [options]                                    Delete a SLAS client for a tenant.
     Environment:

     $SFCC_LOGIN_URL                    set login url used for authentication
     $SFCC_OAUTH_LOCAL_PORT             set Oauth local port for authentication flow